Does your AI have an HR system? Seven stages. One runtime. Every existing vendor covers one.

 Offboard

-Badge revoked, residual risk clearedWhen an agent leaves service, access is revoked, secrets it held are cryptographically cleared, and any data it carried with it is rendered unreadable.
-This is not a delete button.
-It is the provable disappearance of an agent's capability to act, and the provable absence of residual state in the places it touched.
+Badge revoked, residual risk clearedWhen an agent leaves service, its access is revoked and the data it could reach is bounded by the same purpose-and-scope policy that governed it from day one.
+The goal is the provable disappearance of an agent's capability to act, and a clear record of what it touched while it served.
 Offboarding is a first-class lifecycle event, not a cleanup job.
+This stage is part of the category roadmap; the shipping SDK enforces the data boundary, not full secret lifecycle management.

 Where existing vendors reach